blackberry/Cascades-Samples/PaymentSample/readme.txt

 ========================================================================
 Sample Description.

-The Payment service example demonstrates how to use the cascades payment service to include features, such as "Buy" button as well as displaying history of purchases and the display of subscription terms, allowing you to monetize your application content.
+The example for the Payment service shows how to add features to your app, such as a "Buy" button, that might help your app generate revenue.
+It also shows how to display purchase history and subscription terms.

 You will learn how to:
-- Use the Payment Service API's(purchase, request price, request purchases and check subscription terms)
+- Use the Payment Service APIs (purchase, request price, request purchases, and check subscription terms)
 - Trigger C++ functions from QML
 - Load data into a list using XmlDataModel
-- Property binding
+- Use property binding
-- Various Layouts
+- Use various layouts
-- How to use TabbedPane's
+- Use tabbed panes

 ========================================================================
 Requirements: